Jaxon Gaming News » CS2 News » All CSGO and CS2 major winners since 2013

 Natus Vincere became the first winners of a CS2 major tournament.
 This is the company’s second win in the history of CSGO and now CS2, having come in as runner-up four different times since 2015.

 Valve announced that it would be renaming the stages to opening stage, elimination stage, and playoffs Stage.
-Additionally, the developer began including global rankings for seeding that prioritizes consistency over underdog wins.
+Additionally, the developer began including global rankings for seeding that prioritize consistency over underdog wins.

 Perfect World Shanghai Major 2024